ThePrairieBanana/pTGC-UFO-Agent-Kit/context/pTGC.md

 - Must be staked to be locked
 - Unlimited locks per wallet
 - Early unlock penalty: 30% of principal — paid to all other lockers
 - Early unlock rewards increase in value as price rises.
-This function is termed the Super Power.
 - Reward retention by lock duration:
   - 90 days (Minimum): 55% of rewards kept
   - 1 year: 60% kept